NOW AVAILABLE: Unlock Data-Driven Insights with AI, Benchmarks, Anomaly Detection & Forecasting

 Increased page views on the client’s profile page signal that your marketing efforts, such as posting high-quality content or engaging in relevant discussions, are effectively attracting attention and driving traffic to the profile page.

-Moreover, by monitoring profile page visits, you to assess the impact of any optimization efforts, such as updating the profile banner, headline, or summary.
+By monitoring profile page visits, you to assess the impact of any optimization efforts, such as updating the profile banner, headline, or summary.
 By tracking changes in Profile Views over time, you can identify trends and gauge the success of your agency’s profile optimization strategies.

-It’s easy to use the native LinkedIn analytics tool to drill down into the profile page type, including the homepage, about page, insights page, and people page, or combine the data across all pages.
+It’s easy to use the native LinkedIn analytics tool to drill down into the profile page type, including the LinkedIn homepage, about page, insights page, and people page, or combine the data across all pages.

 LinkedIn Analytics Profile Visitor Metrics Example